Drag, Ballistic Coefficient and Wind Drift

 For common service calibres, the range at which the transonic transition occurs depends on muzzle velocity, BC, and atmospheric conditions.
 The M855 62-grain FMJ round reaches transonic speeds at approximately 700-750 metres.
 The Sierra 175-grain 7.62mm SMK (used in M118LR) does not reach transonic until approximately 1,100-1,200 metres, which is why precision long-range shooters and military snipers using .308 Win or 7.62x51mm can maintain reliable trajectory predictions to much longer ranges than 5.56mm shooters.
 At 2,000 metres (beyond the transonic zone for a .338 Lapua or .50 BMG round), standard G1/G7 BC models remain applicable; at 2,000 metres for a 5.56mm M855 round, the bullet is well below supersonic and in a tumbling, aerodynamically chaotic condition.

-In the reconstruction of Craig Harrison's 2009 confirmed kill at 8,120 feet (2,475 m) with a .338 Lapua Magnum (Accuracy International AXMC) in Afghanistan, the British Army's forensic analysis of the trajectory noted that the L115A3 .338 Lapua 250-grain bullet retains supersonic velocity to approximately 1,400 metres and enters transonic only beyond that range, well before the confirmed impact distance.
-The trajectory reconstruction, conducted using official UK DERA (Defence Evaluation and Research Agency) tables and validated with Hornady 4DOF modelling, was part of the post-incident documentation.
+In the reconstruction of Craig Harrison's 2009 long-range engagement at 2,475 m in Afghanistan, trajectory analysis noted that the L115A3 .338 Lapua 250-grain bullet retains supersonic velocity to approximately 1,400 m and enters the transonic regime only beyond that distance.
+The reconstruction used UK DERA trajectory tables and Hornady 4DOF modelling.

 A crosswind acts on a bullet throughout its flight, deflecting it laterally by an amount that depends on the wind speed, the wind angle relative to the bullet's direction, and the time the bullet spends in the wind (which is the time-of-flight, not just the range).
 The fundamental wind-drift equation is: wind drift = wind speed * (time-of-flight minus range divided by initial velocity).
 This is the Pejsa-simplified form; the full Litz formulation accounts for velocity-dependent BC and integrates the wind deflection across the changing-velocity flight path.